-Even with a little planning ahead (the chicken needs to be marinated the night before or morning of cooking), the payoff—coming home to pop a tray of fragrant, sweet and spicy chicken and sweet potatoes in the oven for a quick and healthy dinner—is worth the extra work.
+Even with a little planning ahead (the chicken needs to be marinated the night before or morning of cooking), the payoff—coming home to pop a tray of fragrant, sweet and spicy chicken and sweet potatoes in the oven for a quick and healthy dinner—is worth the extra work for this recipe.
 And really, marinating isn't much work at all!
-Adapted slightly from In The Kitchen With A Good Appetite.
+Adapted from In The Kitchen With A Good Appetite.

 - 3 tablespoons olive oil, divided